Women and Feminine Tarot Cards

 Plus four Kings, Knights and Pages of the minor suits.
 Yes, there are way less women in the minor suit and that is not fair – hello Medieval roots 🙂

 But on the other hand, their presence in a spread is even more powerful.
 Just like in Chess, a Queen is the real deal.
 I recently had 3 Queens in one reading.
 And that really made it memorable.

 There are also the gender neutral or fluid cards, which more or less relate to female or male energy but mostly adapt to their context or deck.

 Wheel of Fortune (neutral / feminine energy)

 The Lovers (gender neutral)

-Based on your cultural background and more importantly, on your deck, this may vary a little bit.
+Based on your cultural background and deck, this may vary a little bit.
 But that’s the most common order of things.

-Now that we had a look at the deck, let’s only focus on the women and female figures.
+Now that we had a look at the full deck, let’s focus on the women and female figures.

 The Female Figures of the Major Arcana

 When thinking of women in Tarot the first images that come to mind are probably the Empress and High Priestess.
 Maybe because they are actual female characters where as the Star, Justice or Strength are allegories.
 But they are female nevertheless through their energy and common depictions.